Vladar4/itdr/README.md

 ------------------------------------------------------------

 * Game mechanics are closer to "Into the Odd"
-* Features and backgrounds instead of classes (classes are kept in the Appendix C as an alternative)
+* Features and backgrounds instead of classes
 * Updated and refined magic system
 * Knowledge rolls
 * Wands and rods usage rule